 Ask us to send your school (or you!) a care package.

 - We can send an assortment of mallets, sheet music, and resources, as well as send some awesome merch! 🙂

 Contact us to schedule a clinic virtually or safely in-person.

 - We have outstanding clinicians ready to teach in schools and virtually through Zoom.

 - Virtual students also benefit from live feedback from instructors.

-- Cost shouldn’t a prohibitive factor in providing help, especially for music educators who are negatively affected by the current status quo.
+- Cost shouldn’t a prohibitive factor in providing resources.
 Please contact us to start to build an equitable and mutually beneficial collaboration.